हमको अँग्रेज़ी नही आती, अगर इंटरव्यू करिएगा तो हिन्दी में करिएगा

 Aditi, co-founder of EngineerBabu, is from Indore.
 She tells me how she doesn’t know ‘convent like English’.
 Aditi and her team recently raised their first round of funding from Scale Ventures, after bootstrapping their company for over 2 years, building a team of 47.
 She shares,

 “I’ve often had instances when I felt hesitant at networking events, where everyone would speak and preach in English.
 Not that I can’t speak English, just that I wasn’t raised in that sort of an environment.
 It is not a language I am comfortable with.
-Over time, I realised that it is not about English or Hindi, it is about communicating your vision and plan in a right way.”
+Over time, I realized that it is not about English or Hindi, it is about communicating your vision and plan in a right way.”

 “I’ve been travelling across tier 2 and 3 cities for last few months, and I have personally tried to understand problems faced by some of the best brains.
 Language certainly is one of them.
 Keeping these problems in mind, we initiated The India Network, that intends to connect budding entrepreneurs from these cities, providing them the right connect, funding and giving them the recognition they deserve — irrespective of the language the team speaks or works in.
 If the idea is great and the team proves itself with the execution, we are good to go!”